karmapoint/PostReader/README.md

 ### Opening and saving articles
-Feeds can be viewed on a `index` page that lists all feeds, or you can click on a feed to view a show page for that specific feed.
+Feeds can be viewed on an `index` page that lists all feeds, or you can click on a feed to view a show page for that specific feed.
 In this view, PostFeed will display the ten most recent posts currently being pushed out by the RSS feed.

 The entire array of current articles are passed as an array and rendered within an `Articles` React Component.
 Clicking on the preview of any individual article will then make the full `Article` component visible.